Santa Clara hosts Lewis and Pepperdine

 Santa Clara Broncos (13-4, 1-1 WCC) at Pepperdine Waves (7-8, 0-1 WCC)

-The Broncos are 1-1 against WCC opponents.
-Santa Clara is 4-1 when it has fewer turnovers than its opponents and averages 12.7 turnovers per game.

-The Waves and Broncos match up Thursday for the first time in WCC play this season.

-TOP PERFORMERS: Lewis is scoring 19.4 points per game and averaging 5.9 rebounds for the Waves.
-Houston Mallette is averaging 13.1 points and 3.9 rebounds over the last 10 games for Pepperdine.
+TOP PERFORMERS: Lewis is averaging 19.4 points and 5.9 rebounds for the Waves.
+Houston Mallette is averaging 13.1 points over the last 10 games for Pepperdine.

 LAST 10 GAMES: Waves: 3-7, averaging 75.2 points, 34.4 rebounds, 13.9 assists, 6.2 steals and 4.0 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 80.6 points per game.